BrianChen29/large-scale-hybrid-recommender/README.md

 A portfolio case study of a Spark + XGBoost hybrid recommender for large-scale user-business rating prediction.

-The system improved validation RMSE from approximately `0.9820` to `0.9738` by combining leakage-aware feature engineering, regularized user/business bias modeling, residual collaborative filtering, and memory-conscious model training.
+The final hybrid reached ~`0.9733` validation RMSE (1,283s under a 1,500s Vocareum budget), clearing the 0.98 competition benchmark.
+The result came from stacking complementary signals over a simple metadata + XGBoost baseline (~`0.9819`) — a regularized user/business bias baseline, a multi-view XGBoost ensemble, and an item-based residual collaborative-filtering component — combined with a confidence-aware blend, improving across ~8 documented incremental versions rather than from a single model change.

 ## Project Context and Repository Scope